-2.1 The applicant provides details in Annex A to their application (contained within Appendix A1) of the steps they intend to take to meet the four licensing objectives.
-All matters listed would be added to the premises licence, as conditions if the application is granted.
+2.1 The applicant provides details in Section 18 of their application of the steps they intend to take to meet the four licensing objectives.
+Relevant matters would be taken from this 'operating schedule' and added to the licence, as suitably worded conditions should the application be granted.